mageni/mageni/README.md

 - Hardening Testing

 ## How Mageni can help you?
 Mageni can help you to identify, prioritize, and respond to vulnerabilities, risky services and misconfigurations before they are exploited by hackers.
+Mageni is accessible, powerful, and provides tools required for large, robust cybersecurity programs and organizations.

 ## Benefits of Mageni
 Mageni will save you time, money, and resources while reducing the risk of non-compliance, financial losses, fines, and data breaches.